 This gives you everything you need to master the expressive PowerBender tuning as quickly and comprehensively as possible.
 Along with the Book/CD you get the excellent Suzuki Harpmaster PowerBender harp in the key of A. Since ALL the book/CDs info and exercises refer to an A key PowerBender, this is the only harp you need to complete the course.
 BONUS: I will also email the tab and notes for playing "Sweet Georgia Brown" on the PowerBender.

-Own-Brand POWERBENDER HarpsFrom July 2014: G, C and D available (A and Low F out of stock)
+Own-Brand POWERBENDER HarpsFrom October 2014: G, A, C and D available (Low F out of stock)

 I have PowerBenders in a range of popular keys made by currently the best Chinese manufacturer